adepierre/SniffCraft/README.md

 ## Build and launch

-To build for the latest game version, with encryption support:
+Precompiled binaries for the latest game version with encryption support can be found in the [latest release](https://github.com/adepierre/SniffCraft/releases/tag/latest).
+If you want to build it yourself:
 ```
 git clone https://github.com/adepierre/SniffCraft.git
 cd SniffCraft